Shop Owner Guide to Taxes & Payouts

-No, ff you part of the group who completed this step in June-August 2017 you do not need to provide complete this step again.
+No, if you were part of the group who completed this step in June-August 2017 you do not need to complete this step again.

 What is Supporting Documentation?

-If your date of your first sale is more than a year ago you may be required to provide Supporting Documentation.
+If the date of your first sale is more than a year ago you may be required to provide Supporting Documentation (ie., passport, etc.).